Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 Healing period: 2 months.

-You can adorn your earlobes with this type of piercing in a neat and evenly spaced row.
-Earlobe piercings are considerably easiest to heal but it is generally advised against getting many piercings at one go.
-Nevertheless, this is one of the popular ear piercings among women of all ages.
+You can decorate your earlobes with this type of piercing, neatly aligned in a row with even spacing.
+Earlobe piercings are relatively easy to heal, although it’s generally recommended not to get multiple piercings all at once.
+Nonetheless, this remains one of the most popular ear piercings among women of all ages.

 Vertical Lobe Piercing